koszullab/chromosight/README.md

 * `--min-dist`: Minimum distance from which to detect patterns.
 * `--max-dist`: Maximum distance from which to detect patterns.
 Increasing also increases runtime and memory use.
 * `--pearson`: Decrease to allow a greater number of pattern detected (with potentially more false positives).
-* `--perc-undetected`: Proportion of empty pixels allowed in a window for detection.
+* `--perc-zero`: Proportion of zero pixels allowed in a window for detection.

 ### Example